Supersonic-Sites/ElopeTofino/content/_index.md

           - feature: 3h professional photography
           - feature: Marriage licence assistance
           - feature: "Signing table "
-          - feature: "Wedding cake for up to 10 "
+          - feature: Wedding cake for up to 15
-          - feature: Meat & cheese platter for up to 10
+          - feature: Meat & cheese platter for up to 15
           - feature: Access to curated locations list
           - feature: Rain plan​
           - feature: Does NOT include venue rental fee, costs of drinks, dinners, or